This article has been fact checked by an experienced mesothelioma attorney. Sources of information are listed at the bottom of the article.

 Past employees at the base and Air Force veterans stationed there risked exposure and later asbestos-related illnesses.
 Clean-up and abatement efforts have been made to make the base safer, but past workers there were still exposed.

 New Mexico Industry

-Although it is not the most populous state, New Mexico is home to several industrial sites and workplaces that have put workers at risk of asbestos exposure over the years.
+Although it is not the most populous state, New Mexico is home to several industrial sites and workplaces that put workers at risk of asbestos exposure over the years.
 These include two facilities in Albuquerque that received shipments of asbestos-contaminated vermiculite from the W.R.
 Grace mine in Libby, Montana.

 Other Locations in New Mexico with Asbestos

-The vermiculite processing facilities, the Air Force Base, and the many mines and drilling sites in New Mexico are just a few examples of known locations with the existence of asbestos and that have either been known to have exposed workers or to have likely exposed workers.
-Some of the other facilities and buildings known to have asbestos at some point in time include:
+Vermiculite processing facilities, the Air Force Base, and the many mines and drilling sites in New Mexico are just a few examples of sites with asbestos that are known to have or are likely to have exposed workers.

 - Four Corners Power Plant, Fruitland

 - Apache Lumber, Albuquerque

 - New Mexico Heat, Light, and Power, Silver City

 - El Paso Natural Gas Company, El Paso